mpango/django-sites-deactivation/README.md

 * copy the ´site_deactivation´ app to your PYTHON_PATH
 * add the ´site_deactivation´ app to your INSTALLED_APPS
+* add ´site_deactivation.SiteDeactivationMiddleware.SiteDeactivationMiddleware´
+  to your MIDDLEWARE_CLASSES as the topmost entry (unless you are using django flatpages, in that case put it just underneath their middleware)
 * run ´python manage.py syncdb´

 A good addition to the ´site_deactivation´ app is [django's flatpages app](https://docs.djangoproject.com/en/1.3/ref/contrib/flatpages/ "django flatpages").